 The agreement was approved by the nonprofit alumni association's board of directors at its Sept.
 25, 2015 meeting, and was signed by UAFAA President Sam Enoka `95 and Interim Chancellor Mike Powers.
 The mood at the signing was jubilant.
 After the signing, everyone enjoyed a toast of sparkling apple cider to celebrate.

-The MOA clearly defines roles and responsibilities between the two entities in a number of different areas.
+The Memorandum of Agreement clearly defines roles and responsibilities between the two entities in a number of different areas.
 Lack of clarity in the past had led to some different interpretations and disagreements between the association and UAF.
-The new MOA replaces an earlier version that was signed back in 2005.
+The new MOA replaces a version that was signed back in 2005.
 While that document served UAF and the nonprofit well for a time, everyone agreed it was in need of updating.

 The signing ceremony culminated many hours of hard work by the 2014-2015 board, as well as UAF staff.